-The convolvulus hawkmoth belongs to the hawkmoth family, also known as the sphinx moths and hornworms.
+The Convolvulus Hawkmoth belongs to the hawkmoth family, also known as the sphinx moths and hornworms.
 They're a nocturnal moth with activity levels peaking at night-time, but it's still possible to see the caterpillars and moths during the day.
 The caterpillars are large and impressive, boasting diagonal stripes with a distinctive spike on their tail-end.
 The caterpillars feed primarily on plants within the Convolvulus genus, hence their common names.
 The adults possess unusually large feeding tubes (proboscis), so favour the nectar of large tubular flowers such as tobacco plant, petunia, lilies and phlox.
-These moths aren't to be confused with the hummingbird hawkmoth who feed during the day when adults.
+These moths aren't to be confused with the hummingbird hawkmoth who feed during the day.

 A large and beautiful moth that contributes to the pollination of deep, tubular flowers.

-Adult moths possess attractive patterning and colouring.
+Adult: Mature moths (wingspan: 8- 12cm) possess attractive patterning and colouring.
 The wings are held especially close to the body compared with other hawkmoths.
-The wing colouration shows typical moth colouration, displaying an irregular mottling of black, grey, brown and white.
+The forewings (front wings) show typical moth patterning, displaying an irregular mottling of black, grey, brown and white.
+The hindwings (back wings) demonstrate black-brown and diagonal cream streaks.
 The body is large and chunky.
-It displays a grey-brown vertical dorsal stripe as well as numerous alternating pink and black horizontal stripes.
-The caterpillars can grow big too (as much as 8cm).
+It displays a grey-brown vertical dorsal stripe as well as alternating pink and black-brown horizontal stripes.
+Larvae: The caterpillars can grow big too (as large as 8cm in length).
 They can be green or brown and possess a distinctive black, curved spike on the tail-end of the body.
-Tip: Manduca quinquemaculata, or the pink-spotted hawkmoth, can be distinguished from the convolvulus hawkmoth by the pink body-spots.